Ivana505/art-of-chocolate/README.md

 - User Stories are made with an Agile approach.

-  - As a User I want to be able to create an account.
+  - As a User I want to be able to create an account so that I can see all my purchases.
   - As a User I want to be able to search for the products.
   - As a User I want to be able to add product to the basket.
   - As a User I want to be able to purchase product with credit card.